Brussels Things To Do With Kids

 The Grand Place, also known as the Grote Markt, is the main square in Brussels, Belgium, and the most popular tourist attraction.
 UNESCO has named Grand Place a World Heritage Site.
 It’s one of the city’s most well-known and recognizable landmarks, and many people think it’s one of the most beautiful squares in Europe.

-The Grand Place is surrounded by fancy guild halls and the city’s Town Hall, which is thought to be one of the most beautiful town halls in the world.
+The Grand Place is surrounded by fancy guild halls and the city’s Town Hall, considered one of the most beautiful town halls in the world.

-Since the Middle Ages, the Grand Place has had a long and interesting history.
-There have been many important markets, festivals, and ceremonies there.
+Since the Middle Ages, the Grand Place has had a long and exciting history.
+There have been many vital markets, festivals, and ceremonies there.
 It is now a hub of city life and a popular place for tourists.

 The beautiful designs of the buildings around the Grand Place are one of its best features.
 Some of the city’s best examples of Gothic and Baroque architecture can be seen in the guild and town halls.
 They have a lot of intricate carvings and decorations.